 My friends at CreativePro Magazine (formerly InDesign Magazine) asked me to comment on the major Adobe Creative Cloud announcements and software upgrades at the Adobe MAX conference in October 2021.
 I wrote up my thoughts in the article Adobe MAX 2021: Larger Forces at Work for the December 2021 issue.
 Some new features can seem puzzling…why is it a priority to create a web browser version of Photoshop, over other potential new features?
 After summarizing upgrades to individual applications, I talk about some of the higher-level goals at Adobe that make it easier to understand those changes across the entire Creative Cloud suite.(more…)

-With the release of macOS 10.15 Catalina, you’re probably wondering if your Adobe software will work in this macOS upgrade.
+With the release of macOS 12 Monterey, you’re probably wondering if your Adobe software will work in this macOS upgrade.

-Here’s the short version: Many companies are cautioning users to delay the upgrade to macOS 10.15 Catalina.
+Here’s the short version: As with most macOS major upgrades, it’s best to wait until all of the software you use is properly updated for it.
 If you decide to go ahead, you’ll want to run the most current version of Creative Cloud applications on the new system.
-Because of changes and tighter requirements by both Apple and Adobe, a much smaller number of old applications are going to run in macOS 10.15 Catalina than in past upgrades.
-If you can’t or don’t want to upgrade your applications to current versions, you should delay upgrading to Catalina.
+Because of changes and tighter requirements by both Apple and Adobe, a much smaller number of old applications are going to run in macOS 11 Big Sur than in past upgrades.
+If you can’t or don’t want to upgrade your applications to current versions, you should delay upgrading to Big Sur.

 With every macOS upgrade, full information about compatibility is typically not available on the day the new system is released or even shortly after.
 More information emerges over time, as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
 I’ll update this article as new information comes out.(more…)